 Singapore’s government has also supported multiple share classes, and even the United Kingdom has hinted it may loosen its rules regarding voting rights.

-Stay tuned for more fireworks over publicly traded companies with multiple share classes.
-As we’ve noted, each of the stakeholders are powerful, and are not likely to backdown on the subject of voting rights.
+Expect more fireworks over publicly traded companies with multiple share classes.
+As noted, each of the stakeholders are powerful, and are not likely to back down when it comes to voting rights.

-In the meantime, DIH will continue to track index constituents and help stock traders avoid survivorship bias in their research.
+See how DIH tracks index constituents and helps stock traders avoid survivorship bias in their research.

 Tom Myers is the founder of Data In Harmony (DIH), a data consultant and provider.
 DIH help firms find the data they need, validate & clean data, integrate data, and monetize their data.
 DIH also provides a wide variety of financial and alternative data, as well as data engineering tools.